VIDHIGUPTA17/ForecastX/README.md

 Place it in the root folder after obtaining:

-Copy code
 ForecastX/
 ├── train_X.pkl  ← Place it here
 🚀 Run the Application
 bash
-Copy code
 python app.py
 Visit http://127.0.0.1:5000/ in your browser.

-📸 Screenshots
-Home Page

-Add your screenshot here by uploading it to a screenshots/ folder and updating the link above.

 🧠 Model Training Workflow
 Load and preprocess data (Untitled.ipynb)